Summary

 With Yodkhunpon’s example in mind, we can see that the secret to being a successful Muay Sok doesn’t come from simply being aggressive and throwing a lot of elbows.
 It actually comes from learning a variety of Muay Thai styles and developing a huge fight IQ.
 Watching Yodkhunpon fight you can see that he was able to fight in any style but simply chose to use their strengths to bolster his Muay Sok strategies.
 By utilizing Muay Tae and Muay Khao techniques as a supplement to his style he was able to overcome the elbow fighter’s disadvantages and rise to the top of Bangkok’s Golden Era Stadiums.

-The Muay Sok is a savage elbow fighter who is known for using weaponized cardio and relentless pressure to overcome their adversary’s defenses.
-This doesn’t mean that they are mindless brawlers.
-The examples of both Nathan Corbett and Yodkhunpon Sittraiphum show that a great Muay Sok needs to employ a range of skills to overcome the brutal style’s many disadvantages.
-So, if you want to develop your Muay Sok game, then you need to focus on your long-range techniques and clinch game just as much, if not more, than simply mastering vicious elbow combinations.
+The Muay Sok is a savage elbow fighter known for using weaponized cardio and relentless pressure to overcome an adversary’s defenses.
+But the examples of Nathan Corbett and Yodkhunpon Sittraiphum prove that a great Muay Sok is not a mindless brawler, the style demands a complete fighter who uses long-range tools, clinch skills, and fight intelligence to create the openings that make elbows devastating.
+If you want to develop your Muay Sok game, you need to invest just as much time in your kicks, teeps, footwork, and clinch work as you do in mastering elbow combinations.
+The elbows finish the fight, but everything else gets you there.

 You may also like: